40Digits/wordpress-starter-theme/templates/README.md

 ?>
 ```

-For all the page template info [check out this Wordpress Codex Article](https://codex.wordpress.org/Page_Templates).
+For all the page template info [check out this WordPress Codex Article](https://codex.wordpress.org/Page_Templates).